 - What's your ideal night out in London?
 Having a party at the temple with my family, friends and students.

 - What's your most hated building?
 I don't have one.

 - What's your favourite open space?
 Green Park, Hyde Park and Hampstead Heath.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 YiPin Chinese restaurant in Islington.

 - What's been your most memorable night out in London?
 On the 10th October 2014, the Abbot came to visit my school, along with some politicians, as part of the Shaolin Cultural Festival.
 The Abbot blessed the school.

 - How would you like to spend your ideal day off in London?
 With my family, either in nature, or eating dinner together.